 The main stream of particles arrives after an interval of 20-40h and consists of protons and electrons borne by the solar wind.
-High-speed coronal streams, not necessarily originating in flare activity) can travel at speeds which sometimes exceed 100km/sec.
-What happens next greatly depends on the strength and orientation of the interplanetary magnetic field the intensity of which is expressed in nano-Tesla (nT) units, with a southerly orientation favouring coupling with Earth's magnetic field.
+High-speed coronal streams, not necessarily originating in flare activity) can travel at speeds which sometimes exceed 1,000km/sec.
+What happens next greatly depends on the strength and orientation of the interplanetary magnetic field the intensity of which is expressed in nano-Tesla (nT) units.
+A southerly orientation of the IMF (that is, a minus nT value) favours a coupling with Earth's magnetic field and thus development of the disturbance (a southerly, or positive nT value has the opposite effect).

 Where this applies, particles reaching the Earth's magnetosphere manifest themselves in visible displays of aurora and in auroral backscatter propagation at VHF, occasionally extending into the UHF range.
 Also, a strong polar electrojet may flow into the lower ionosphere.
 Changes in the make-up of the trapping regions leads to variations in the circulating ring-current which leads to violent alterations in the strength of the geomagnetic field, bringing about the sudden commencement, which is the first indication of a magnetic storm.

 Associated with the magnetic storms are ionospheric storms, and both may persist for several days.
 The most prominent features are the reduction in F2 critical frequencies ( $f_0F2$ ) and an increase in D-region absorption.
 During the storm period signal strengths remain very low and are subject to flutter fading.
-The effects of an ionospheric storm are most pronounced on paths which approach the geomagnetic poles.Conversely, LF signal levels at 136kHz are usually enhanced by up to about 10dB at the peak of a solar flare.
+The effects of an ionospheric storm are most pronounced on paths which approach the geomagnetic poles.
+Conversely, while MUFs are falling at high and mid-latitudes, enhancements of twenty per cent or more may be experienced in low latitudes and over trans-equatorial circuits.
+Also, LF signal levels are usually enhanced by up to about 10dB at the peak of a solar flare.